HsiangHung/Machine_Learning_Note/Statistical_Test/KS_test/README.md

+# Kolmogorov–Smirnov test

-# What is Kolmogorov–Smirnov test ?
+## What is Kolmogorov–Smirnov test?

 `Kolmogorov–Smirnov test` (`K–S test` or `KS test`) is a **nonparametric** test of the equality of continuous, one-dimensional probability distributions that can be used to compare a sample with a **reference probability distribution** (**one-sample** K–S test), or to compare two samples (**two-sample** K–S test) [[Wiki]][Kolmogorov–Smirnov test].